jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 Slow Queries: 8 of 36
 Parquet: output/docs_with_fts_index_10000000.parquet row count: 10000000
 ```

 ## Parquet File on Disk

-The table schema used for generating the Parquet file is:
+The table schema of the Parquet file used for benchmarking is:

 ```text
 +-------------+-----------+-------------+